isomerpages/nlb-biblioasia/_jul-to-sep-2013/The Way We Were: Evolution of the Singapore Family.md

 We need to develop a clearer sense of how past families actually functioned and what the consequences of family values and behaviours have been.
 In sum,“Good history and responsible social policy would help people incorporate the full complexity and tradeoffs and family change into their analyses and thus into action.
 Mythmaking does not accomplish this end.”[^30]

-*This article was reviewed by Senior Lecturer Saroja Dorairajoo, National University of Singapore, Department of Sociology, Faculty of Arts & Social Sciences*.
+*This article was reviewed by Senior Lecturer Saroja Dorairajoo, National University of Singapore, Department of Sociology, Faculty of Arts &amp; Social Sciences*.

 <div>